-Over the last decade, scientific research led by Insulin IQ cofounder Dr. Ben Bikman and others has revealed the simple truths of what we should be eating to reverse insulin resistance.
-His motto of “data, not dogma” results in an important departure from traditional nutrition advice.
+Over the last decade, scientific research has revealed the simple truths of what we should be eating to reverse insulin resistance.
+This research has included the mantra “data, not dogma” resulting in an important departure from traditional nutrition advice.

 Insulin-Smart Eating applies that proven science through tested nutrition methods that have helped thousands transform their health.
 This is accomplished through three foundational principles: 1a) Control Carbohydrates, 1b) Prioritize Protein, and 1c) Satiate with Healthy Fat